Christian-Me/node-red-contrib-home/ESPEasy/Sonoff-S20-EU-V0.0.0/readme.md

 ## Rules
 You need two rules: 1
 1. will set the GPIO according to the boolean value received and acknowledge the new value with HomieValueSet
 2. Rule triggers when the hardware button is pressed.
 Depending on the current state of the relay it will send a /set command to the mqtt broker.
 This will then trigger rule #1.
-If you prefer immediate response of the relay you can set the GPO here too (uncomment the two lines) but you may loose consistency of the state on the mqtt broker with the state of the gpio but you win the ability to operate the relay even without wifi connection or working broker.
+If you prefer immediate response of the relay you can set the GPO here too but you may loose consistency of the state on the mqtt broker with the state of the gpio but you win the ability to operate the relay even without wifi connection or working broker.

 ```
 on Relais#switch do